Riverside, California: Festivals and events

 In October, the California Riverside Ballet sponsors the Ghost Walk, which in 2013 celebrated its 22nd year.
 The event is a walk around some of the city's oldest and most historic buildings, with volunteers leading tours and telling ghost stories.

-Also, in October, for one evening, from late afternoon until midnight, the Long Night of Arts & Innovation is held in Downtown Riverside.
-This event is designed to showcase the area's talent in the visual and performing arts, science and technology from its universities, community college, school districts, and innovative companies and arts organizations.
-It is also designed to encourage school children to seek careers in the arts and STEM fields (science, technology, engineering, mathematics) by connecting them to professors, artists, professionals and performers from these institutions.

 The Riverside Festival of Lights centers around The Mission Inn Hotel & Spa, located downtown.
 Decoration of the Inn begins in October and a lighting ceremony that includes speakers, fireworks, and live musicians takes place the day after Thanksgiving Day.
 Carolers, horse-drawn carriage rides, and ice skating all color the festival.
 Restaurants, cafes, and community groups all contribute to the festival.
 The festival runs through New Year's Day.

 Also during the week of Thanksgiving, the Festival of Trees is held at the Riverside Convention Center.
 Held since 1990, the event seeks to raise money for the Riverside County Regional Medical Center children's units including the Neonatal Intensive Care Unit, the Child Abuse and Neglect Unit, and the Pediatric Intensive Care Unit.
 Attracting 25,000 people per year, the event has raised over $5 million since its inception.
 At the Festival of Trees, many professionally decorated Christmas trees are judged, auctioned, and then displayed for public viewing.

 Government

 Local government

-Riverside is governed by a mayor and city council.
+Riverside is a charter city governed by a mayor and city council.
 The mayor is elected in a citywide election.
 The city council has seven members, each elected from single member wards.
 A city manager is responsible for ongoing city services.

 In Riverside's Comprehensive Annual Financial Report for the fiscal year ended June 30, 2013, the city's government accounts were reported to have $244 million in revenues and $365 million in expenditures, with the deficiency made up by the issuance of long-term debt and transfers from the city-owned utilities (including electric and water).
 The report also indicates that over the prior nine years, the number of city employees increased by 23.6% to 2,686 FTE, outpacing the 12.5% increase in the number of residents.

+In 2024, Riverside residents approved Measure L, which would create a city-appointed inspector-general position that would be charged with "investigating, auditing, inspecting and providing operational performance evaluations for city offices, special districts and joint powers authorities."